Swizzy/Random/README.md

 x360 Account Editor - A Tool for editing Xbox 360 "Account" files (part of your profile)

 GetMediaID - A Tool to get the MediaID from a Xbox 360 xex

+GhostBlockDumper - A Tool to dump a Xbox 360 NAND using NANDPro when there is a "ghostblock"